XAZKQV26IL/covid-curation/README.md

 This [Links](https://links-lang.org) prototype provides an interface to curate the weekly data available from *[National Records of Scotland](https://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/general-publications/weekly-and-monthly-data-on-births-and-deaths/deaths-involving-coronavirus-covid-19-in-scotland/archive)*.

 It allows for the uploading of individual CSV files, adds new data to the database, and indicates when there are new values for existing data.
 It uses the [temporal features of Links](https://github.com/links-lang/links/wiki/Temporal-Databases) to provide valid-time information about fatality counts.
-The database structure is documented in the file `uploadData.links`.
+The use of time is documented in the file `uploadData.links`.

 It also displays the data, as well as changes to the data, at three levels.
 * Individual counts (specified by the week and subcategory that the data applies to)